 |About Us||About Holiday Homes at Lake Orta||About Villa Gelsomina||About Our Staff|

 In 2002 and 2003, William's IT work took him to Milan three days a week, working for a large insurance company as the link man between London and Milan.
-During this period he stayed at Vacciago (it's just an hour's commute from Milan) which allowed regular meetings with the architect during the all-important design stage, and meant he could pop in to the building site during the early stages of the construction, which began in October 2003.
+During this period he stayed at Vacciago (commuting into Milan) which allowed regular meetings with the architect during the all-important design stage, and dropping by the building site during the early stages of the construction, which began in October 2003.

-From 2003 to 2005, William was heavily involved in the building work, overseeing every area of the construction and finishing, managing 15+ independent contracting firms, and choosing the best furnishings and fittings from numerous suppliers in the UK and Italy, focusing on durability, practicality and simplicity derived from our experience of renting to date.
+From 2003 to 2005, William was heavily involved in the building work, overseeing every area of the construction and finishing, managing 15+ independent contracting firms.
+William spent much time selecting the best furnishings and fittings from numerous suppliers in the UK and Italy, focusing on durability, practicality and simplicity derived from our experience of renting to date.

-As a change management professional, I put a particular focus on understanding the dependencies between project tasks, giving early warning when attendance and delivery was required, and coordinating the building work across the different suppliers.
-This allowed us to open our doors just 19 months (May 2005) after the first dig in the ground (October 2003).
+As a change management professional, William put particular focus on the dependencies between tasks, giving advance notice of attendance/delivery, and coordinating the building work across the multiple suppliers.
+This avoided waits between jobs, allowing us to open our doors just 19 months (May 2005) after the first dig in the ground (October 2003).

-William was on site at least every two to three weeks (more frequently in the final stages), and was awarded some rather large telephone bills for when he was not.
+William was on site at least every two to three weeks (more frequently in the final stages), and (in those long gone days of high international call rates) was awarded some rather large telephone bills for when he was not.

 The plan of Villa Gelsomina is like a boomerang, giving a degree of privacy to the outside space of each apartment.

 The north wing (Paradiso and Ciao Italia!) faces north west, giving a stunning "full frontal" view of the island - I say view, but this is actually a picture that you cannot take your eyes off - whereas the south wing (Dolce Vita, Panorama and Ciao Sole!) faces west, directly across the lake.
-The middle section (the terrace of Dolce Vita, the kitchens on the first floor, and the second bedrooms on the ground floor) have a "full frontal" view of the Madonna del Sasso and Monte Rosa - which just happens to be aligned with a dip in the hills on the other side of the lake, thereby allowing far more of its immense glaciated parapet to be seen than from any other point in the area.
+The middle section (Dolce Vita's central terrace, the first floor kitchens, the ground floor second bedrooms) has a "full frontal" view of the Madonna del Sasso and Monte Rosa - which just happens to be aligned with a dip in the hills on the other side of the lake, thereby allowing far more of its immense glaciated parapet to be seen than from any other point in the area.

-By a further coincidence, the great view (from the bedroom of Dolce Vita and balcony of Panorama) of the 12th century Torre di Buccione just happens to be square on, and of course the whole villa enjoys spectacular sunsets and affords a panorama of the local weather - sometimes different in different areas of the lake!
+By a further coincidence, the great view (from Dolce Vita's bedroom and Panorama's balcony) of the 12th century Torre di Buccione just happens to be square on, and of course the whole villa enjoys spectacular sunsets and affords a panorama of the local weather - sometimes different in different areas of the lake!

-The construction of the villa uses 33cm thick walls made of interlocking and insulated clay building blocks, and local montorfano granite for the six columns and ground floor window and door cornicing, in the style of older local villas, with high quality aluminium window frames and double glazing throughout.
-This stone is from the mountain which stands in the valley beyond Gravellona Toce all alone (literally "orphan mountain") was used for all the best local villas, once the quarry at the foot of the Madonna del Sasso precipice had closed, and was also used for the Duomo in Milan.
-The columns were exactly patterned by the architect on a local specimen, and the four balconies are single pieces of 8cm montorfano granite with matching supports, moulded in the local style.
+The construction of the villa uses 33cm thick walls made of interlocking and insulated clay building blocks, and local granite for the six columns and ground floor window and door cornicing, in the style of older local villas, with high quality aluminium window frames and double glazing throughout.
+This montorfano granite is from the mountain which stands in the valley beyond Gravellona Toce all alone (literally "orphan mountain") was used for all the best local villas, once the quarry at the foot of the Madonna del Sasso precipice had closed, and was also used for the Duomo in Milan.
+The columns were patterned by the architect on ancient local specimens, and the four balconies are single pieces of 8cm montorfano granite with matching supports, moulded in the local style.

 The plots for the arches were provided by William (they are stretched cycloidal arches), and the custom polygonal shapes of the column capitals designed by William to match the non-square plan of the succession of arches.